PNG pedophile barred at NAIA

 Stuart’s presence here in the country, according to the BI chief, puts our Filipino women and children in grave danger.

-It is alleged that from January to March 2021, Stuart was accused of causing a 14-year-old girl to become pregnant.
-A DNA test verified that Stuart is the biological father.
+It is alleged that between January and March of 2021, Stuart induced a 14-year-old girl’s pregnancy.
+A DNA test confirmed Stuart’s biological father.

 Meanwhile, the BI Border Control and Intelligence Unit reported the interception of another American pedophile at NAIA Terminal 1 last Monday.